Loudness prep for the drop, not the average.

 Do I need FabFilter Pro-L 2 or LoudMax installed?

 Only for limiter-assisted mode.
 Clean gain, full library analysis, and the review table work without it.
 You can use either LoudMax (free) or Pro-L 2 (has 30-day free trial).
+On the packaged Windows build, drop LoudMax into plugins/ next to the exe, or use a system VST3 folder.

 How were loudness measurements validated during development?